dastrukar/hideous-helmet/readme.md

 *Note: You may toggle which part of the HUD gets hidden when not wearing the helmet.*

 ### Info about the helmet
-* Shows the all of the HUD when you wear it.
+* Shows all of the HUD when you wear it, with some extra stuff. *(extra stuff is toggleable)*
 * Provides a bit of defense, mostly for the head.
 * Can be worn without removing armour first.
 * *Should be noted that you can use medikit with the helmet on.*